ashwinkumar12345/ethereum-app2/README.md

 - Call the pickWinner function
 - Make sure the ether is transferred to one of the players entered into the contract

+ <a name="resettingcontractstate"></a>
+> ## Resetting Contract State

+- You would want to reset the contract to run a another round of the lottery immediately after picking a winner
+- For this, just empty out the players array